-Google+ Sign-In allows users to sign in to Android, iOS and web apps using Google credentialsAlex Wagner - Senior News Editor
+Google+ Sign-In allows users to sign in to Android, iOS and web apps using Google credentialsAlex Wagner - Editorial Director of News and Content

 Good news for Google+ fans this morning, as Google has announced Google+ Sign-In for apps on Android, iOS and the web.
 The new feature allows Google+ users to sign into an app using their Google credentials just like when signing into Gmail or YouTube, and Google+ Sign-In also includes account protection like Google's 2-step verification.
 Logging into an app with Google+ Sign-In will allow users to choose which content and information they share with their Google+ friends.
 When a Google+ user does share something from an app that utilizes Google+ Sign-In, other users will be able to click on a link to enter that app and buy or listen to whatever the original person shared.
 Additionally, after signing into a website using Google+ Sign-In, Android users will be given the option of installing the site's mobile app onto their device with one click.

 Facebook has long offered a service similar to Google+ Sign-In, dubbed Facebook Connect, that allows its users to sign in to apps and websites using their FB credentials and then share information on their Timeline.
 Now Google+ users are getting a similar experience.
 The good news is that Google says that since users will be selecting what they share to their Google+ circles, apps won't be able to do their best firehose impression and spray out updates onto a user's feed.
 Overall Google+ Sign-In sounds like a pretty big deal for fans of El Goog's social network, and the fact that users can now selectively share app information with their Google+ circles could convince some folks to use the social network more.